Inheritance:

 Note:

-- A single class can implement any number of interfaces.
+• A single class can implement any number of interfaces.

-Syntax to provide the definition for interface member:
+Syntax to define interface member:

-Modifier sub method name ([arginfo]) implements
+Modifier sub-method name ([arginfo]) implements

 InterfaceName.memberName